 Frequently Asked Questions

-The default minimum payout is 1 .
-You can change the minimum payout to as low as 0.002 using the "Settings" link located at the bottom of the pool dashboard or in top right menu.
+The default minimum payout is .
+You can change the minimum payout to as low as using the "Payout" link located at the bottom of the pool dashboard or in "Settings" of the top right menu.

 The password is whatever you put as the stratum password argument in your mining software.
 Any stratum options added after the password are not part of the password.

 - Ensure you are using the password you used in your mining software.